 the most precious resource on earth is our capacity for learning.

-the conditions that are disabling the learning of our population.
+the conditions that disable the learning of our population.

+Have you ever met a toddler who gave up on learning to walk or talk?
+No. They trust their ability to learn until they learn not to.
+They learn not to in the context of artificial learning challenges.
 Most children who struggle in school are struggling with “artificial learning challenges“.
-Learning to read, write, and do math, for examples, involve challenges that are “unnaturally/artificially confusing” to their brains.
+Learning to read, write, and calculate, for examples, involve challenges that are “unnaturally/artificially confusing” to children’s brains.
 Because these learning challenges involve abstract human inventions and conventions that don’t ‘work’ the way nature (and human nature) does, they can’t be learned the way human nature learns.

 Nothing is more important to our children’s future than how well they can learn when they get there.
 The world is changing faster and more complexly than at any time in human history.
 No one knows what human skills will be in demand 15 or 20 years from now.
 When it comes to preparing today’s children for their futures, our mission as parents and educators must flip from ‘teaching them what we think they should know’ to ‘stewarding how well they can learn so they can learn whatever they need when they get there’.
 “The Challenge of Change” – “Stewarding Healthy Learning”